gerpsh/rain-check/README.md

 To build:
 `go install`

-Rain check runs and a command-line utility.
+Rain check runs as a command-line utility.
 Type `rain-check help` for option information.